Arbonne International Logo

 Arbonne International Emblem

-The logo font is similar to the free Libre Franklin Regular by Impallari Type and has similarities with the paid GGX88 Light by Typodermic Fonts Inc. The brand’s typography is based on a low-contrast sans-serif typeface.
-The letters are predominantly oval; symmetry is observed in the lines.
+The logo font is similar to the free Libre Franklin Regular by Impallari Type and resembles the paid GGX88 Light by Typodermic Fonts Inc. The brand’s typography is based on a low-contrast sans-serif typeface.
+The letters are predominantly oval; the lines exhibit symmetry.
 The intra-letter “a” is teardrop-shaped, resembling an element of the Arbonne International symbol above.
 The color scheme is very simple: the designers combined black and white to create a classic look.